Friday, August 31, 2012

 Daniel Mackler and Barbara Rogers came up in a very interesting conversation

-P: Hi Sylvie I don't know if you already know this, it's the translation of an interview that Martin Miller gave to the German magazine Der Spiegel
+P:Hi Sylvie, I don't know if you already know this, but it's the translation of an interview that Martin Miller gave to the German magazine Der Spiegel

-DM and others like him work very hard to suppress Alice Miller's books from reaching more people because they are afraid of being exposed by her books.
+Daniel Mackler and others like him work very hard to suppress Alice Miller's books from reaching more people because they are afraid of being exposed by her books.

-It makes me sad to see people exploiting Alice and her son and doing personal attacks towards Alice making her their scapegoat for the wrongs done to them by their own parents.
+It makes me sad to see people exploiting Alice and her son and doing personal attacks towards Alice, making her their scapegoat for the wrongs done to them by their own parents.

 P: No, I hadn't read that.
 Thanks a lot for sharing it.

 Alice Miller has been the most heroic pioneer person in our world, who stood for truth and facts, exposing the lies and hypocrisy of society; of course, she was human and made mistakes like the rest of us, but she was always honest, authentic, genuine and when she noticed a mistake of hers she was honest and sincere and she only deserves our compassion, understanding, gratitude and not our judgments, projections, and transferences; this guy is a perfectionist that lives in denial of his imperfections and limitations; projecting himself into Alice Miller and if someone is abusive is him.
-Enjoying a child’s affection and innocence is not abusive at all, unless we take advantage of those qualities for our own cruel and selfish reasons and Alice Miller was far from being cruel and selfish in any way.
+Enjoying a child’s affection and innocence is not abusive at all, unless we take advantage of those qualities for our own cruel and selfish reasons, and Alice Miller was far from being cruel and selfish in any way.

 P: I completely share your views on Alice, she was not perfect of course, like the rest of us, and never pretended to be, simply because she was human and that is what makes her so credible and authentic to me, unlike those critics who are looking for flaws to prove her wrong and attack her...above all of them DM with his stupid perfectionism ....luckily he himself has been faithful to his own theory and does not have any children...I would feel really sorry for them!!!!
-I just listen to the 2nd part of his video criticizing Alice ...easily to be summed up...BS...Alice always pointed out that she did not want to be considered as an idol or a guru.....if people do that it's their problem, not hers...
+I just listened to the 2nd part of his video criticizing Alice... easily summed up: BS...Alice always pointed out that she did not want to be considered an idol or a guru... if people do that, it's their problem, not hers...

 It’s her problem if she is still a lost little girl and loses herself in admiration over others, she is another malignant narcissist that has memorized good knowledge hijacked from Alice, but has not experienced it at a personal level and now is trying to cast herself in the role of parent figure over others and misuses this good knowledge to manipulate and use others to distract herself, so she does not have to face and feel the repressed excruciating emotions of the child she once was; reenacting her childhood drama all over again with the people she is trying to help, but now she playing the role of her mother and the people she is trying to help, playing the role of the child she and they once were and they all remain lost in a maze with no way out, staying prisoners of childhood for eternity.

-Me too, I would feel sorry for DM’s children if he had any, but maybe if he had his own children to use as his scapegoat or poisonous container, he would not need to make Alice and others his scapegoat or poisonous container, like Hitler, if he had his own children to use as his scapegoat, maybe he would not have to take it out on the Jews and other minority groups making them his scapegoat for the wrongs done to him by his own father.
+Me too, I would feel sorry for DM’s children if he had any.
+Still, maybe if he had his own children to use as his scapegoat or poisonous container, he would not need to make Alice and others his scapegoat or poisonous container, like Hitler, if he had his own children to use as his scapegoat, maybe he would not have to take it out on the Jews and other minority groups making them his scapegoat for the wrongs done to him by his own father.

 P: Yes...that's true.